guinuxbr/guinuxbr.com/content/posts/convert-ova-to-qcow2/index.en.md

 qemu-img convert MSEdge-Win10-disk001.vmdk the_name_you_want.qcow2 -O qcow2
 ```

 Observe that I've renamed the file `MSEdge - Win10-disk001.vmdk` to remove the blank spaces.
-I always do this before working with files in the command line and you should too.
+I always do this before working with files in the command line, and you should too.

 That's it!
-Now we can just move our converted `the_name_you_want.qcow2` to the images directory which is usually `/var/lib/libvirt/images`, but you can place it wherever you wish and import it.
+Now we can just move our converted `the_name_you_want.qcow2` to the images' directory which is usually `/var/lib/libvirt/images`, but you can place it wherever you wish and import it.